Biography

 BRIGYN are brothers Ynyr and Eurig Roberts from Snowdonia, Wales.

-Since forming the musical movement in 2004, Brigyn have received plentiful airplay and TV appearances within Wales and the UK.
+Since the release of their first album in 2004, their melodic music has received plentiful airplay on radio and television within Wales and worldwide.

 Their sound is a mixture of modern folk music, crafted rhythm loops and lush, expansive orchestral samples.
 The brothers admit to being influenced by various music ranging from Bjork's electronica, through Simon & Garfunkel's folky sound, to 20th century classical composers.

-This unique blend of musical influences has allowed Brigyn to share a stage with artists ranging from world famous tenor Jose Carreras to The Incredible String Band.
-To date they have performed at The Green Man Festival, Llangollen International Eisteddfod, Small Nations Festival, Sesiwn Fawr Dolgellau, and also at popular Welsh language festivals such as Maes B and Gwyl y Faenol (Brynfest).
+This unique blend of musical influences has enabled Brigyn to share a stage with artists ranging from world famous tenor Jose Carreras to The Incredible String Band.
+They have performed at some of the UK’s leading folk festivals, including The Green Man Festival, Llangollen International Eisteddfod, Small Nations Festival, and Sesiwn Fawr Dolgellau, and Glasgow’s Celtic Connections.

-Following the success of the eponomously titled debut album in 2004, Brigyn released their second album 'Brigyn2' during Autumn 2005.
+Following the success of the eponomously titled debut album in 2004, Brigyn launched their second album 'Brigyn2' from inside a tree during October 2005.
 Successful tours of San Francisco and Ireland followed in late 2005 and April 2006 respectively.

-A collection of rare songs were released exclusively on iTunes and limited edition vinyl late in 2006 and an unique re-mix concept album ('Ailgylchu') was released in August 2007.
+A collection of rare songs were released exclusively on iTunes and limited edition 7" vinyl late in 2006, and an unique re-mix concept album ('Ailgylchu' - Recycle) was released in August 2007.

-During the last months of 2007, Brigyn embarked on an epic 10-date tour of venues around Wales, that included an appearance at the Swn Festival.
-They also became the first ever group to perform at the new 'Milkwood Jam' venue in Swansea.
+During the last months of 2007, Brigyn embarked on a 10-date tour of venues around Wales, that included a headlining appearance at the inaugural Swn Festival.

 Their third studio album ('Brigyn3') was released in May 2008, and the promotional campaign for the album kicked-off with an exclusive live session in 'The Hub', London for Tom Robinson's show on BBC 6 Music.

-Following an endless touring schedule throughout 2008 that included a return to playing at the Green Man Festival, Brigyn released the single 'Haleliwia' in November - a Welsh-language adaption of Leonard Cohen's global hit song, Hallelujah.
+Following an endless touring schedule throughout 2008 that included a return to playing at the Green Man Festival, Brigyn were given exclusive rights to release their Welsh-language adaption of Leonard Cohen's global hit song, Hallelujah.
+'Haleliwia' was released in November 2008.